chacka0101/PEN-103-Kali-Linux-Reinvented-KLCP-Certification/KLCP_Certification.md

 34. Which method is not readily available for saving debug logs during a failed install?
  Save logs to Kali bug tracker

+35. You can use GNOME’s control center to graphically set network options with which tool?
+NetworkManager

+36. The interfaces file is an important part of command-line network configuration.
+What directory is it in?
+/etc/network

+37. What is the name of a command-line package typically used in Kali to configure the network from the command line? ifupdown

+38. When configuring a network from the command line (say with ifup or ifdown) which line will begin the section for a manual network configuration?
+  * iface eth0 inet static

+39. Which methods can be used to configure network devices in Kali Linux?
+Choose all that apply:
+  * Graphically with NetworkManager
+  * On the command line with .network files in the /etc/systemd/network directory
+  * On the command line via the /etc/network/interfaces file
+  * On the command line with systemd-networkd
+  * On the command line with ifupdown

+40. Which file contains encrypted user passwords?
+/etc/shadow

+41. Which command is used to add users to the system? adduser

+42. Which command will suspend a user account? passwd -l olduser

+43. Which is true of the SSH service on a default Kali install?
+Select all that apply.
+The SSH service is disabled by default
+The SSH service is installed by default
+The default configuration blocks password-based logins The default keys from a live image are pre-generated

+44. Which command is commonly used to start services like ssh and postgresql? systemctl

+45. Which command can used to create a new postgresql database? createdb

+46. Which command is not a postgresql command? pg_createuser

+47. Which command will create a postgres database name db_new? createdb -T template0 -E UTF-8 -O dbuser db_new

+48. Which of the following are not associated with Apache2?
+Choose one. systemctl start apache

+49. Which of the following are not associated with Apache2? apachectl

+50. In Kali, what is responsible for the boot sequence, but also permanently acts as a full featured service manager, starting and monitoring services? systemd

+51. Which command will inspect the current status of the postgresql service? systemctl status postgresql

   ---
 © 2010 - 2019 - Jairo A. Garcia H. - Todos los derechos reservados.